 Factoring and asset-based loans are another type of financing that can be helpful here.
 These are an advance of funds to your business against outstanding accounts receivable.
 A commercial finance company will purchase your eligible receivables and advance you a percentage of their value.
 You will receive the balance, less the factoring fee, after the receivables have been collected.
 Factoring tends to be more expensive than bank financing, but it can be a lifesaver for companies that don’t qualify for a traditional bank loan.

-Related Article: 6 Tips to Re-Energize Your Company's Cash Flow
+Related Article: 6 Tips For Automating Your Cash Management

 Improving Cash Flow Management